zvada/technology/docs/release/old-release-removal.md

     updated:

     -  Look at the mash logs in `/var/log/repo`.
-    -  Verify that the repo directory under `/usr/local/repo/osg` did not get recreated.
+    -  Verify that mash did not recreate the repo directory under `/usr/local/repo/osg` corresponding to the old release series.

 ### Software & Release